FAQ / Tips / Resources

 - How to become an astrophysicist?

-I recommend reading through this page with lots of advice by Katie Mack: https://www.astrokatie.com/solicited-advice
+- Another recommendation is this page with lots of advice by Katie Mack: https://www.astrokatie.com/solicited-advice

-This Reddit post is also very insightful, including thoughts on questions like "I'm in high school, what do I have to do now?", "I'm bad at math/ have bad grades.
-Do I have a chance?", and "What's after college?". - My field/major is x.
-Can I work with space?
+- This Reddit post is also very insightful, including thoughts on questions like "I'm in high school, what do I have to do now?", "I'm bad at math/ have bad grades.
+Do I have a chance?", and "What's after college?".

 The good news is that many fields connect to space.